kariymam/kariymamurphy-astro/src/blog/work/Capital One.md

   - ux/ui
 ---

-I joined Capital One as a Senior UI/UX Designer in February 2021 to design UI for privacy decision-making and enhancements to the consumer data request portal.

 ### What

 1. Design user flow for an overhaul of the privacy decision-making business process; specifically, determining whether a dataset contained personally identifiable information (PII) that consumers could request to download, correct, or delete.